 Quality management plan

 This defines the approach to implement performing organization’s quality plan on the project.
-The other subsidiary plan to consider is process improvement plan.
+This is the guiding document for all quality activities on the project.

 Quality metrics indicate specific project or product attribute to be measured against specific values, along with any allowed variance.
 For instance, a software project may have a quality metrics on defects – zero critical defects, maximum of 2 major defects that have work around, and a maximum of 4 minor defects – for the deliverable to be passed.